dennisnordberg/julia-school/content/julia/arrays.md

 title: How to use Julia arrays
 date: 2021-06-10 20:28:09+11:00
 seoTitle: "Julia arrays: How to add, delete, and replace items"
-description: This tutorial will show you how to add, delete, replace items in arrays in Julia.
+description: This tutorial will show you how to add, delete, and replace items in arrays in Julia.
 authors: ["Ron Erdos"]
 tableOfContents: true
 version: 1.6.1